 Here is the math:

-The Unified Exurban Market: While technically distinct municipalities, Kilworth and Komoka operate seamlessly as a unified micro-market just west of London.
-In real estate data, these borders frequently blur, with buyers targeting the overarching lifestyle rather than a specific postal code.
+A Unified Market: While technically distinct municipalities, Kilworth and Komoka operate seamlessly as a unified micro-market just west of London.
+In real estate data, these borders frequently blur; hence, for some, confusion about the postal code and town.

 The Dual Asset Classes: This market offers two highly distinct equity plays.
-The historic Komoka Village core offers traditional land value and mature, established lots—a scarce asset class that protects long-term equity.
+The historic Komoka Village core offers traditional land value and mature, large lots.

 Surrounding this core are the expansive, newer suburban developments of both Kilworth and Komoka.
 These areas function as high-utility, turn-key assets.

-Buyers target these modern subdivisions to secure contemporary floor plans and avoid the heavy Capital Expenditure (CapEx) renovation risks associated with older city neighbourhoods.
+Buyers target these modern subdivisions to secure contemporary floor plans and avoid the heavy renovation risks associated with older city neighbourhoods.

 The Geographic Moat: The ultimate protector of property values in this area is its natural geography.
 The Thames River and the expansive Komoka Provincial Park are not just recreational amenities; they are hard developmental boundaries.